qlik-oss/core-website/docs/services/services.md

 # Overview

-Qlik Core consists of a core set of supported services, including the Qlik Associative Engine:
+Qlik Core consists of a core set of supported services:

 | Service    | Description |
 | ---------- | ------- |